cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   P_in
     Total input power to the plasma.
 Sum of ohmic, auxillary and alpha power.

-  P_launched
-    External heating supplied to the plasma (entering the volume, but not necessarily absorbed — ohmic plus auxillary) integrated over the plasma volume.

   P_LH_thresh
     Power required to cross the L-H transition.